cloudregistry/eppy/README.rst

 ::

-   pip install eppy
+   pip install EPP

 or using distribute_::

-   easy_install eppy
+   easy_install EPP

+NOTE: While the module name is ``eppy``, the package on PyPI is named EPP because `eppy` was already taken by another unrelated project.

 Bleeding Edge